dmazin/dmazin.github.io/_posts/2022-02-04-crash-course-black-box-monitoring.md

 This is an alpha-release article: a good strategy for anything you make is to release it so early that it embarrasses you, and then iterate.
 I'm applying the same idea to what I write.
 If nothing else, currently this article is too long.

 ### Congratulations
 Congratulations!
 You are the proud owner of a service.
 Has someone already used the “operational excellence” words at you?
 Sure, that sounds good, you said.
 But what does it mean?
 It means that our service is generally alive, and it works well (which mostly means fast, but also, like, we aren’t losing people’s data).
 When the service is down or not performing well, it’s your problem.
-Here’s another problem, though: /how/ do you know it’s down or not performing well?
+Here’s another problem, though: *how* do you know it’s down or not performing well?

-### Black box vs white box monitoring
+### Black-box vs white-box monitoring
-There are broadly two ways to monitor a service: measure the clients’ experiences, from the outside (“black box”) and measure stuff going on inside (“white box”).
+There are broadly two ways to monitor a service: measure the clients’ experiences, from the outside (“black-box”) and measure stuff going on inside (“white-box”).
 I don’t actually hear these terms used all that often.
 I think it’s more useful to think of it as “client [experience] monitoring” and “internals monitoring”.
 I’ll use these terms.

-What /is/ client monitoring?
+What *is* client monitoring?
 It means directly measuring the “operational excellence” of your service.
 Since that is our ultimate goal, I think it’s worth thoroughly discussing it.
 I’m going to focus on it in this post.
 But, let me discuss the difference between client and internals monitoring.

 Your measurements of the client’s experience are the ultimate source of truth of your quality of service.
-Even if your internal monitoring says that nothing is wrong, yet the client’s experience is degraded, then something /is/ wrong.
+Even if your internal monitoring says that nothing is wrong, yet the client’s experience is degraded, then something *is* wrong.

 If client monitoring is the source of truth, why do we monitor the internals?
 Because if we only measure the current client experience, we will only catch issues as they happen.
 We prefer to catch them before, preventing any client degradation.
 But, for the sake of scope, I will focus on client side monitoring here.